 If the dependent coverage you’re currently insured under also insures your children, the children will remain insured as dependents on the existing policy in the event that you begin separate coverage.
 However, since dependent coverage is priced at a group rate, it may not be as beneficial for you to become an Associate Member.
 We recommend comparing your current premiums to our rate chart to make sure this move benefits your family.

 Can I change my mind after I submit the application?

 Until your new policy goes into effect, you’ll remain insured as a dependent, so nothing about your existing coverage will change.
 If at any time during the process you decide to cancel the application, you may contact our Member Services team, and your coverage as a dependent won’t be impacted.

-Open the online Group Term Life Insurance application where you’ll be asked a few questions about your qualifications as a member before proceeding to the life insurance portion.
+If you are ready to apply for an Associate Membership, you’ll be asked a few questions about your qualifications as a member. make sure you have important information available before you start: beneficiaries, Social Security Number, medical history, and payment info.
 View this helpful snapshot of how to complete the required information.

 Complete each field to receive your total Associate Member coverage plus rates based on your ideal payment frequency.
 Call our Member Services team at (800) 368-3484 to talk through your personalized options.